CorporateFounder/unitedStates_final/charterEng/HOW_LAWS_ARE_CHOSEN.md

 ### SAM CHARTER.
 The first charter is approved by the founder and it is valid, the vote of the founder for approval The charter never has an expiration date.
-The charter package name starts with CHARTER_ORIGINAL and the name refone CHARTER_ORIGINAL_CODE.
+The charter package name starts with CHARTER_ORIGINAL and the source code name is CHARTER_ORIGINAL_CODE.
 These two packages are a holistic charter, but in the first place, the source code must not contradict the principles described in CHARTER_ORIGINAL.
 ````